lotap/wunshot/README.md

 > 🚧 **Caution:** This is a work in progress.
 Follow along with updates on my [Twitter/X](https://x.com/lotap_dev) 🚧

+## CLI

+The `wunshot` CLI is available on npm, but not yet functional.
+Development is ongoing.
+The source is available in this repo at `./packages/cli`

 ## Contributing

 If you encounter any bugs or have any feature requests, please [open an issue](https://github.com/lotap/wunshot/issues/new).